bluebirz/bluebirz.github.io/_posts/2019-09-28-google-cloud-summit-2019.md

 ## Anthos

-Let’s say our organization need to keep confidential privileged information while want to use a cloud to accommodate collaboration in the office.
+Let's say our organization need to keep confidential privileged information while want to use a cloud to accommodate collaboration in the office.
 What can be the answer?

 **Anthos** manages our systems across on-premises and cloud system.
 It is open-source.

 Its concept relies on Container Cluster. ([Docker]({% post_url 2019-09-19-try-docker %}) is just a single container) By the way, Google provides a solution for Container Cluster called Google Kubernetes Engine (GKE) but the latter operates by itself.
-GKE is based on Kubernetes, the open-source container cluster, if you don’t know.
+GKE is based on Kubernetes, the open-source container cluster, if you don't know.

 Only Anthos itself can manage the flow of deployment on all on-premise and cloud systems.